-Also known as the sleeping sickness.
-It’s a parasitic disease caused by the bite of a tsetse fly found in Africa.
+Also known as the sleeping sickness, African trypanosomiasis is a parasitic disease caused by the bite of a tsetse fly found in Africa.
 Once infected, victims become confused and stumble about.
 They keep falling asleep, even while standing.
 As the disease progresses, the sleep becomes longer, stretching into a coma, then death.
 Detected early enough, the disease can be treated with drugs.

 3. Naegleria fowleri

-Also known as “the brain-eating amoeba”.
-The amoeba, living in warm lakes, springs and pools, enters the body through the nose and attacks the brain where it feeds until you die.
+Also known as “the brain-eating amoeba”, Naegleria fowleri lives in warm lakes, springs and pools.
+It enters the body through the nose and attacks the brain where it feeds until you die.
 Mostly prevalent in the tropics and hot climates, it has been known to strike the US.
 There have been 4 reported deaths so far this year.

 2. Kuru Disease